yangwangmadrid/GenCNB/README.md

 ```
 We obtain the path code file `XPATH_6_2_3_R11` and the folder `XR11-06_02_03` where there are four xyz files, XR11-6_2_3-1.xyz, ..., XR11-6_2_3-4.xyz for the four possible isomers.
 The output on screen is collected in the following:
 ```
-Enumerating all nonequivalent (6,2,3) nanobelts isomers ... n1 = 3, m1 = 5
+Enumerating all nonequivalent (6,2,3) nanobelt isomers ... n1 = 3, m1 = 5
 File XPATH_6_2_3_R11 written
 Generating 3D coordinates in xyz files ...